pierwill/OpenChicago/guide/punctuation.rst

      EXAMPLES

-   But do not connect by a hyphen adjectives or par- ticiples with adverbs ending in "-ly"; nor such combinations as the foregoing when following the noun, or qualifying a predicate: highly developed species; a man well known in the neighbor- hood; the fly-leaf, so called; "Her gown and carriage were strictly up to date."
+   But do not connect by a hyphen adjectives or par- ticiples with adverbs ending in "-ly"; nor such combinations as the foregoing when following the noun, or qualifying a predicate:

+     EXAMPLES

 #.
 Hyphenate, as a rule, nouns formed by the combination of two nouns standing in objective relation to each other that is, one of whose components is derived from a transitive verb: